yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/html-intro/index.md

 <div class="try-it">
   <h2>Try It: Adding Images</h2>
-  <p>First, copy and paste the code above into your CodePen.
+  <p>First, copy and paste the image tag code above into your Glitch project.
 Does the image of Karlie appear on your site?
 (It should!)</p>
   <p>Now, follow the directions below 2-3 times to add in images of your own!</p>
   <ul>
     <li>Go to <a href="https://unsplash.com/">Unsplash</a>, <a href="https://www.pexels.com/">Pexels</a>, or Google and find an image you'd like to use</li>
     <li>Right-click it, then select "Copy Image Address"</li>
     <li>In your HTML, write an image tag, then use <code class="try-it-code">cmd + v</code> to paste the image address into the quotes for your <code class="try-it-code">src</code> attribute!</li>
   </ul>
   <p>Are some images showing up way larger than you'd like?
 We will learn how to control that with CSS soon.
-For now, you can add this line of code to the CSS file in your CodePen: <code class="try-it-code">img { height: 300px; } </code></p>
+For now, you can add this line of code to the <code class="try-it-code">style.css</code> file in your Glitch project: <code class="try-it-code">img { height: 300px; } </code></p>
 </div>

 ## Commonly Used Elements